yanluo-uml/micro2/lab3/README.txt

    patches.txt

 Follow the instructions described in patches.txt to continue building the Yocto kernel.

-Note that you only need to build the kernel images.
+*NOTE* that you only need to build the kernel images.
 Ignore the steps for building "EDKII" and "flash image (SPI)".

-4. Build a kernel module.
+4. Build a kernel module

-TODO:
+(1) Copy the kernel module (hello) source code to meta directory cp -r hello-mod <WORKDIR>/meta-clanton_v1.0.1/poky/meta-skeleton/recipes-kernel Add your group name into the hello.c.
+You can change the message "Hello World!" to "Hello From <YOUR GROUP NAME>".

+(2) add the following line to the end of meta-clanton-bsp/conf/machine/clanton.conf MACHINE_ESSENTIAL_EXTRA_RRECOMMENDS += "hello-mod"

+(3) run the build process again.
+   ./setup.sh
+   source poky/oe-init-build-env yocto_build
+   bitbake image-full-galileo

+*NOTE* Only the new module (hello-mod) will be built this time as your Linux kernel does not change.
+The kernel modele (.ko) will be bundled into the ramfs and ext3 file system image.

+5. Boot Linux on Galileo using your new kernel and file system image.
+You will need to update your MicroSD card with the new images.

+6. Test your kernel module after the Linux boots: insmod hello-mod lsmod dmesg

 == Programming of I2C on Linux